 Once you have the support of your administration, the next step is to conduct a through site evaluation.
 This step will help outline what aspects of your school need to be changed prior to bringing a dog onsite.
 The best tool by far to accomplish this is the Standards of Practice for Animal-Assisted-Activites and Animal-Assted-Therapy that was published by Delta Society Delta Society is now named Pet Partners.
 My copy of this publication is worn from the multiple times I've referred to it for step by step walk checklist to develop standards for my school.

 There are 3 primary areas that I focused on in a site evaluation.

-School Layout and Typical Activities - I needed to consider and plan movement through hallways full of students, classrooms, outside access for bathroom breaks, playground equipment and counseling room set-up.
+School Layout and Typical Activities - I needed to consider and plan movement through hallways full of students, bell schedules, classrooms, outside access for bathroom breaks, playground equipment and intervention room set-up.
 Copper and I work primarily out of the counseling room.
 I'm very fortunate to have a room where I can keep a kennel next to my desk.
 It's the dog-only zone.
 This is where Copper goes when he needs a break from the session or activity.
 I also needed to consider what would happen during a fire alarm or lock-down.
 In our school, classes have large buckets where students place their home lunches.
 These are lined up outside our gym/cafeteria before lunch.